 As the buying and investing spree suggests, these markets and industries are expanding very fast.
-In 2018, the U.S. market for plant-based foods grew by 24 percent.
-Impossible Foods had no products available in October 2017; by February 2019, its food was in five thousand restaurants, following the introduction of "sliders" into the U.S. White Castle fastfood chain, with Red Robin's 570 burger-and-brew stores adopting the Impossible Burger in April 2019.
-Impossible plans to unveil various food items for the retail market in 2019,110 and Beyond Meat launched a hugely successful IPO on the NASDAQ on May 1, 2019.111 (Impossible is thinking of an IPO later in 2019).
-Finless Foods, working on cellular Bluefin tuna, is aiming to deliver its product-at price parity with the threatened piscine version (\$380 per pound)-by the end of 2019.113 Traditional meat companies-such as Nestlé (the Incredible Burger), McDonald's (McVegan Burger), and Burger King's Impossible Whopper-are developing or extending their line of plant-based food items, either alone or in tandem with other producers.
-In May 2019, JBS, the world's largest meat producer, announced it would produce a plant-based burger for sale in Brazil.
-The following month, Tyson declared that it would begin developing its own peabased meat products.
-At the same time, Perdue launched "Chicken Plus," nuggets and patties that blend cauliflower, chickpeas, and "plant protein" to reach "flexitarian families."
+In 2018, the U.S. market for plant-based foods grew by 24 percent.106 Impossible Foods had few products available in October 2017; by February 2019, its food was in five thousand restaurants,107 following the introduction of "sliders" into the U.S. White Castle fast-food chain,108 with Red Robin's 570 burgerand-brew stores adopting the Impossible Burger in April 2019.109 Impossible plans to unveil various food items for the retail market in 2019,110 and Beyond Meat launched a hugely successful IPO on the NASDAQ on May 1, 2019.111 (Impossible is not considering an IPO at this time).112 Finless Foods, working on cellular Bluefin tuna, is aiming to deliver its product-at price parity with the threatened piscine version (\$380 per pound)-by the end of 2019.113 Traditional meat companies-such as Nestlé (the Incredible Burger),114 McDonald's115 (McVegan Burger), and Burger King's Impossible Whopper116-are developing or extending their line of plant-based food items, either alone or in tandem with other producers.
+In May 2019, JBS, the world's largest meat producer, announced it would produce a plant-based burger for sale in Brazil.117 The following month, Tyson declared that it would begin developing its own pea-based meat products.118 At the same time, Perdue launched "Chicken Plus," nuggets and patties that blend cauliflower, chickpeas, and "plant protein" to reach "flexitarian families."119

 Interest in cellular agriculture has also grown exponentially.
-In 2016, only four companies operated globally; as of the end of 2018, there are, according to the Good Food Institute, twenty-seven cell-based meat and seafood businesses, eleven of which started in 2018 alone.
-Tyson, Cargill, and PHW, Germany's largest chicken producer, have become investors, as have Bill Gates and Sir Richard Branson, and VC companies like Khosla Ventures.
-PHW has put money into the Israeli startup Supermeat.
-Tyson has hinted that the future of food might be meatless, and Branson believes that in thirty years we won't kill animals for food.
+In 2016, only eight companies operated globally; as of the end of 2018, there are, according to the Good Food Institute, twenty-seven cell-based meat and seafood businesses, eleven of which started in 2018 alone.120 Tyson,121 Cargill,122 and PHW, Germany's largest chicken producer,123 have become investors, as have Bill Gates and Sir Richard Branson,124 and VC companies like Khosla Ventures.125 PHW has put money into the Israeli startup Supermeat.
+Tyson has hinted that the future of food might be meatless,126 and Branson believes that in thirty years we won't kill animals for food.127